 What would you do if a customer was unhappy with their order?

-Answer: I would first apologize for the lack of quality and then try to resolve the issue with the customer by attempting to fix the issue and inform them of what we’ll be doing to correct the mistake.
+Answer: I would first apologize for the lack of quality.
+And then try to resolve the issue with the customer by attempting to fix the issue.
+Or inform them of what we’ll be doing to correct the mistake.

 What would you do if a customer made a mess in the restaurant?

 Answer: I would clean up the mess.
 There is no task that is “beneath me.”
 And I value the experience that we can deliver at all times.

 How would you resolve a conflict between teammates?

 Answer: When it comes to employment matters like this, it's important to involve a supervisor or manager if available.
 Then try to engage in conflict resolution, which is a skill that I value.
 Being able to empathize with someone else and then determine the appropriate next steps to correct the issue.
 Then getting back to work.

 What gets you up in the morning?

 Answer: The ability to grow every single day.
 This is the act of learning something new, advancing myself, and becoming a better person.